 And when a version becomes obsolete, companies are not always able to update and change programs to accommodate newer versions.

-It goes without saying that running these unpatched, unsupported PHP versions outs your whole enterprise at risk.
+It goes without saying that running these unpatched, unsupported PHP versions puts your whole enterprise at risk.

 So, what are your options?

 To ensure the best possible experience, you should really use the